scikit-tda/DREiMac/paper/paper.md

 @lens-coords,
 and
 @toroidal-coords.
-DREiMac is implemented in Python, using Numba for the more expensive computations.
+DREiMac is implemented in Python, using Numba [@numba] for the more expensive computations, and Ripser [@ripser] and its Python wrapper [@ripserpy] for persistent homology computations.
 We test DREiMac periodically in Ubuntu, macOS, and Windows.

 The documentation for DREiMac can be found [here](https://scikit-tda.org/DREiMac/index.html).